-This brings me back to my latest trip to Chile.
+This brings me to my latest trip to Chile.
 While in Chile, I started to notice that everything we did was through WhatsApp.
 And I mean everything!
 We even booked our New Year’s Eve party tickets through WhatsApp.
 It just so happens that Chile as a country is one of the top users of WhatsApp.
 Having traveled around Chile for nearly two weeks, I can definitely attest to this.

-This got me thinking about how my own usage of WhatsApp and messaging services in general has increased over the last year.
+This got me thinking about how my own usage of WhatsApp and messaging services, in general, has increased over the last year.
 For me, it has been WhatsApp and Instagram direct messaging specifically.
 We know Facebook Messenger has also been on the rise for some time now, which is why we recently added the channel to Dixa, but the important thing to notice here is that messaging services are continuing to rise in popularity.
 Whether you are in Chile using WhatsApp or in Copenhagen using Facebook Messenger, people are messaging each other more on other channels than SMS.

-1. Messaging channels will continue to rise
+1. Messaging channels are on the rise

 How can you apply this?